Content matters. This is something we’ve always known at Proof Perfect. But thanks to Google, now everyone else does too!

 Written content just wasn’t valued as it should have been.

 Then Google came into the picture and companies started to demand quality written content to get good website page rankings.
-But even then, good writers weren’t needed.
+Even then, good writers weren’t needed.
 As long as the right keywords appeared in the copy, that was all that mattered.
 The text didn’t even need to be visible on the page as long as it was there!

 It’s now all about giving readers a quality experience.
 When Google users run a search and click on a search result, they expect to be rewarded with content relevant to their search.
 They want answers and Google wants you to give them those answers through your content.